What is ABC Analysis in Inventory Management?

 Here are some of the benefits of ABC analysis in inventory management:

-• Smart resource allocation: Spend your money, effort, and space on the items that matter most, while keeping low-value items under control.
+• Smart resource allocation: Invest your money, effort, and space on high-value items while controlling low-value ones.

 • Maintain stock availability: Make sure that essential items are always available to avoid running out and keep customers happy.